jsteffen/gnt/README.md

 - NER with tests on EN and DE
 - Morphology with tests on DE
 - Twitter-based POS tagging for DE

+I defined a simple GntTokenier class to process text files.
+Need to be improved soon.